tkarakai-gto/notes/random-notes.md

 ---

-## How to use githib wth multiple accounts on Windows?
+## How to use github with multiple accounts on Windows?

 `git config --global credential.useHttpPath true`